oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 image: blog/gatsby-netlify-okta/gatsby-netlify.png
 type: conversion
 changelog:
-- 2021-04-14: Updated to use Gatsby CLI 3.3.0 and Okta Sign-In Widget v5.5.0.
-See the example app changes in []() and this posts changes in [okta-blog#671](https://github.com/oktadeveloper/okta-blog/pull/671);
+- 2021-04-14: Updated to use Gatsby CLI 3.3 and Okta Sign-In Widget v5.5.
+See the example app changes in [gatsby-netlify-okta-example#3](https://github.com/oktadeveloper/gatsby-netlify-okta-example/pull/3) and this post's changes in [okta-blog#671](https://github.com/oktadeveloper/okta-blog/pull/671).
 ---

 Gatsby is a tool for creating static websites with React.
 It allows you to pull your data from virtually anywhere: content management systems (CMSs), Markdown files, APIs, and databases.
 Gatsby leverages GraphQL and webpack to combine your data and React code to generate static files for your website.